Khruangbin: The Universe Smiles Upon You

+Con Todo el Mundo

 In January 2018, Khruangbin released their second album, Con Todo el Mundo.
-The title of the album came from Laura Lee's Mexican-American grandfather, who would often ask, "How do you love me?" ("¿Cómo me quieres?") and would only accept one response, "Con todo el mundo" or, in English, "with all the world."
+The title of the album came from Ochoa's Mexican-American grandfather, who would often ask, "How do you love me?" ("¿Cómo me quieres?") and would only accept one response, "Con todo el mundo" or, in English, "with all the world."
 The band said the title of the record is also a reference to the diverse range of musical influences that inspired it, primarily from the Middle East.
 Later in the year they recorded live for Spotify an arrangement of the Indian song "Khuda Bhi Aasman Se", played by Mohammed Rafi in the movie Dharti.
+Con Todo el Mundo (2018), has influences from Spain, and, with regard to the Middle East, specifically Iran.

+Speer, Ochoa, and Johnson also hosted "AirKhruang" radio shows on NTS Radio and Facebook Live.

 They opened for Leon Bridges on his 2018 tour, as well as Trey Anastasio's Ghosts of the Forest tour in 2019.
 In 2019, Trey Anastasio also joined Khruangbin on stage at Lockn' Music Festival.
 In 2020, the group was featured on the cover of Relix.

+Mordechai

 Khruangbin's third studio album, Mordechai, was released in June 2020 on Dead Oceans.
 Three singles were released from the album, "Time (You & I)", "So We Won't Forget", and "Pelota".
 The band also relaunched their AirKhruang DJ series, and the following year appeared on Austin City Limits performing with Leon Bridges.

-The band's live appearances in 2022 included at St David's Hall for 6 Music Festival in Cardiff, the Park Stage at the Glastonbury Festival, and headlining the Cross The Tracks Festival in South London.
+The band's live appearances in 2022 included at St David's Hall for BBC Radio 6 Music Festival in Cardiff, the Park Stage at the Glastonbury Festival, and headlining the Cross The Tracks Festival in South London.

+Ali

 On September 23, 2022, the band released the album Ali, a collaboration with Vieux Farka Touré, featuring eight tracks of covers of songs by Vieux's father, Ali Farka Touré.

-Style
+In 2023, the band's 2014 single, "A Calf Born in Winter", appeared as part of the soundtrack of the comedy-drama film, The Holdovers.

+A La Sala

+In January 2024, the band announced their fourth solo album, A La Sala, which was released on April 5, 2024, and shared a video for a new song, "A Love International".

+The band played both weekends of the 2024 ACL Music Festival in October 2024 in Austin, Texas.

+In November 2024, the band was nominated for the Grammy Award for Best New Artist.

+The Universe Smiles Upon You ii

+On November 7, 2025, to mark the 10th anniversary of The Universe Smiles Upon You, the band released The Universe Smiles Upon You ii, a re-recorded and reworked version of their 2015 debut album.